-Your doctor will ask about your symptoms and medical history, and perform a physical examination.
-Chickenpox is usually diagnosed based on the telltale rash.
-Blood and laboratory tests to identify the varicella zoster virus (VZV) are available for use in questionable cases but are rarely necessary.
+Your doctor will ask about your symptoms and medical history.
+A physical exam will be done.
+Chickenpox is usually diagnosed based on the rash.
+Blood and laboratory tests to identify the varicella zoster virus (VZV) are available for use in questionable cases, but they are rarely necessary.

 - Skin smear to infer the presence of chickenpox virus by staining

 - Skin smear to detect chickenpox viral proteins using immunofluorescence

 - Blood test to detect the presence and measure the amounts of antibodies to chickenpox virus